 Attending your appointment

-You do not have bring your baby with you when you arrive for your appointment – but it is nice to see them!
+You don't have bring your baby with you for your appointment – but it is nice to see them!

 If the parents were married at the time of the birth, only 1 parent is required to attend.

 If the parents were not married to each other at the time of birth, both parents will need to attend so both parents' details can be recorded.

 Single mothers attending on their own can still register the birth but the father's details will not be recorded.